-Former Senator, Deputy Speaker and MLA
+Former Senator, Deputy Speaker, and MLA

 Hon.
 Elizabeth ‘Libbe’ Hubley was born Sept.
-8, 1942, in Howlan, PE, to Bennett (BJ) and Florence (Brown) Haywood.
+8, 1942, in Howlan, PEI, to Bennett (BJ) and Florence (Brown) Haywood.
 Her early education took place in local schools, the Prince of Wales College in Charlottetown, as well as the Nova Scotia College of Art and Design.

 Early in her career, she worked as a secretary at Trans Canada Credit in Charlottetown and held various positions with companies and organizations in Calgary, Montreal and Halifax.